ortalYadayev/scraping/README.md

 2. Configure your environment variables: cp .env.example .env
 3. Run `pip install selenium`
+4. Run `pip install python-dotenv[cli]`
-4. Use the Google Chrome and install the current release 'https://chromedriver.chromium.org/downloads'
+5. Use the Google Chrome and install the current release 'https://chromedriver.chromium.org/downloads'
-5. If you use in MacOs you need to open terminal and:
+6. If you use in MacOs you need to open terminal and:
 ```
 cd <path-of-chromedriver>
 xattr -d com.apple.quarantine chromedriver
 ```
-6. Run the project `dotenv run -- python app.py`
+7. Run the project `dotenv run -- python index.py`